Student ReferralStudent Login

 How Grads Are Making a Difference with a Diploma in Addictions and Community Health

-For Sundance College graduate Raejeanne, working in the addictions and community health field has revealed a new sense of purpose in her life:
+For Raejeanne, a Sundance College grad, working in addictions and community health gave her a new sense of purpose:

-“Sundance College opened a whole new avenue that I didn’t even know existed!
-Since graduating, I have been facilitating both small and large group activities and one-on-one counselling.
-Watching people transition from active addiction to sober living with determination, passion, and drive has been such a gift to me.”
+“Sundance College showed me a career I didn’t know was out there!
+Since graduating, I’ve led small and large group activities and done one-on-one counseling.
+Seeing people move from addiction to sober living with so much determination has been an amazing experience for me.”

-How to Become a Mental Wellness and Addictions Worker with Sundance College
+How to Become an Addictions and Community Health Professional with Sundance College

 Subscribe for more career advice